Codpoe/icon-builder/README.md

 ## Note

-Before building the iconfont, it's best to convert the svg icons from stroke to fill.
+Before building the icon font, it is best to convert the SVG icons from stroke to fill.

 For example, sketch / layer / convert to outlines.